 Administration

 As with all aspects of the Procurement Journey, the activities at this stage must be carried out in a carefully managed manner that supports the Principles of Procurement.
-As a minimum the processes must be carried out:

 It is your responsibility to ensure these requirements are met.